 - Parent educators shall adhere to national model requirements pertaining to use of the Life Skills Progression (LSP), an approved family needs assessment tool.
 The initial LSP should be completed within 120 days of enrollment and then completed at and annually thereafter on the focus parent/ caregiver and is used for parent educator Information only.
-(ER 9) All LSP items shall be entered into the First Steps designated data system.
-Parent educators must administer the LSP to at least 75% of active parents. - Partnerships shall utilize the Life Skills Progression and/or other formal and informal needs assessments to refer/ link families to additional interventions as necessary and beneficial - either simultaneously or as part of a planned, multi-year service continuum.
-All referrals to other services shall be entered into the First Steps Data System. - All parenting and family strengthening caseworkers shall develop well-documented Family Goal Plans between the home visitor and at least 60% of families (using the PAT Goal Setting form) within 3 months of the enrollment of each within the program, and subsequently update these plans at least semi-annually to gauge progress and goal attainment.
+(ER 9) - All parenting and family strengthening caseworkers shall develop well-documented Family Goal Plans between the home visitor and at least 60% of families (using the PAT Goal Setting form) within 3 months of the enrollment of each within the program, and subsequently update these plans at least semi-annually to gauge progress and goal attainment.
 (ER 10)